notAI-tech/LiteIndex/DefinedIndex.md

 - keys of record /schema can be anything that can be keys in a python dict. eg: `schema_1 = {0: "string", "a": "number"}`
 - An in-memory index is created by default, i.e: no `db_path` is specified, and cannot be accessed from other processes and threads
 - If `db_path` is specified, disk-based index is initiated which is accessible from all processes, threads and is persistent
-- on `blob` equality queries are supported and sorting, comparision are based on the size of the blob
-- `other` can be used to store any python objects, equality queries are supported and sorting, comparision are based on the size of the pickled blob
-- `None` is allowed for all keys and is the default value for all keys
+- `None` is allowed as a value for all keys and is the default value for all keys

 ### Initialize
 - params